Euquimides/promissory-note-blockchain/README.md

 ## Overview

-This project demonstrates a possible implementation of electronic transferable values using blockchain technology as a registry.
-It focuses on the creation, encryption, and transfer of promissory notes, leveraging blockchain for secure and verifiable transactions.
+This project demonstrates a possible barebones implementation of electronic transferable values using blockchain technology as a registry.
+It focuses on the creation, encryption, and transfer of promissory notes, leveraging blockchain for secure and verifiable transactions registry.

 It is composed of two API services:

-1. A Blockchain service to register the transfer of the promissory note.
+1. A Blockchain service to register the transfer of the promissory notes.
 2. A XML processing service for adding ownership, encrypting and decrypting xml files (as a concept of a promissory note).

 ## Includes Ideas For